 Vitiligo causes pigmentation problems that affect the entire body; it’s a disease that affects humans and dogs.
 Vitiligo is an autoimmune illness; therefore, you should speak with your veterinarian about available treatment options.

 You may also see pink patches of skin or white hair in addition to the depigmentation of the nose.
 Even though it can affect any dog breed, including Cockapoos, Rottweilers are particularly susceptible.

 Reaction To Plastics

-If you use a plastic dish for your dog’s water, that can sometimes be the cause of the problem; some dogs have been known to have issues with plastic water dishes.
+If you use a plastic dish for your dog’s water, that can sometimes cause problems; some dogs have been known to have issues with plastic water dishes.

 Because of the plastic dish’s chemical composition, nasal dermatitis can develop.
 Hydroquinone p-benzyl is the specific source of the problem.

-You might recognise the name of the chemical, especially if you use skin lightening creams and bleaching agents because they also contain hydroquinone.
+You might recognise the name of the chemical, mainly if you use skin-lightening creams and bleaching agents because they also contain hydroquinone.

 The plastic releases the chemical and mixes with your dog’s water supply.
 Every time the dog goes in for a drink, they expose themselves to it again.

 The natural pigment melanin, which gives your dog’s nose its distinctive colour, interacts with the chemical as it is absorbed into the skin.